glouw/switch/README.md

 Switch is an experiment in using ANSI C to target ANSI C switch statements and gotos.

 ## Structure
-`switch.c`: A recursive descent compiler which parses switch (.sw) files.
+`switch.c` A recursive descent compiler which parses switch `.sw` files.
-The language of a switch file is reminiscent to the B programming language where `int` (and pointers thereto) are the only types.
+The language of a switch file is reminiscent to the B Programming Language where `int` (and pointers thereto) are the only types.

-`examples.sw`: Various examples exemplifying Switch as a language.
+`examples.sw` Various examples exemplifying Switch as a language.

-`tests.sw`: Unit tests, tests operators and basic expressions and statements.
+`tests.sw` Unit tests, tests operators, and basic expressions and statements.

 ## Use